England | Scotland | Wales | Northern Ireland | Ireland

 Handbridge Medical CentreGreenway StreetHandbridgeChesterhandbridge.firstname.lastname@example.org, CH4 7JSTel: 01244 680169

 Due to the COVID Pandemic how you access the surgery and see your Doctor/Nurse has changed please click here for more information.

 PLEASE WEAR A MASK OR FACE COVERING TO ANY APPOINTMENT YOU ARE ASKED TO ATTEND.

-If you have symptoms associated with coronavirus including a new continuous cough and a high temperature, you are advised to stay at home for 10 days.
+If you have symptoms associated with coronavirus including a new continuous cough and a high temperature you must organise a PCR test by booking online or calling NHS 119.